 We start on the Quay St Cycleway, up the Grafton Cycleway, follow mostly the Coast to Coast Route for a few km.
 At Onehunga we pick up the Southern Isthmus Cycleway, then Waterview Shared Path, Northwestern Cycleway, Te Ara I Whiti (Lightpath) and the Nelson St Cycleway.

 Before you set out, know that this will use an estimated 450Wh of battery for an average weight rider (<100kg).
 Make sure you have enough range.
+We have done the ride on a number of bikes and with different riders, range wasn’t an issue with a 14.5AH/500Wh battery.

 Take adequate food and drink (or buy along the way) and apply sunscreen.
 Take a puncture repair kit and pump, and basic tools if you need to make adjustments.
 You will be on the road 3-5 hours.